AlwaysDoBetter1/Selenium-PyTest/README.md

 # Selenium-PyTest
 Created at 03.07.2024
-Code will be added at 22.00 Kyiv timezone
+Code will be added at 00.00 Kyiv timezone at 04.07